t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### CatFeederGadget.Cleanup

 Finally we have a directive to reset the state of the cat feeder.
-This is purely a wrapper for the aformentioned `_reset_feeder()`.
+This is purely a wrapper for the aforementioned `_reset_feeder()`.

 ```python
 def on_custom_catfeedergadget_cleanup(self, directive):